Spiking Neural Predictive Coding for Continual Learning from Data Streams: Methodology

-Furthermore, we incorporate an absolute refractory period into our implementation of the LIF SRM.
-In short, after an LIF neuron spikes, a period of $t_{r}$ simulation time must pass before a build-up of potential is allowed again and the value of the neuron is fixed to $0$ until the refractory period has ended.
-In this work, we fix the absolute refractory period to be $t_{r} = 1$ ms (unless noted otherwise).
+Finally, our implementation of the LIF SRM incorporates an absolute refractory period.
+Specifically, after an LIF neuron spikes, a period of $T_{r}$ milliseconds (ms) worth of simulation time must pass before a build-up of potential is allowed again and, in the meantime, the value of the neuron is fixed to its resting potential ($0$ decivolts) until the refractory period has ended.
+In this work, we fix the absolute refractory period to be $T_{r} = 1$ ms (unless noted otherwise).

-\paragraph{Input Representation: } To present data to the SpNCN, the input patterns that are clamped to its sensors are transformed on-the-fly to adhere to a Poisson spike-train.
+\paragraph{Input Representation: } To present data to the SpNCN, the input patterns that are clamped to its bottom-layer sensors are transformed on-the-fly to adhere to Poisson spike-trains.
 In the case of images, which could be randomly shuffled static pictures or ordered frames of a video, two-dimensional (2D) pixel grids are flattened to 1D vectors.
 The values of each pattern vector $\mathbf{x}$ are then normalized to lie in the range $[0,1]$ by dividing the scalar values along each dimension by the maximum pixel value $255$ (since pixels naturally live in the range $[0,255]$).
-To obtain Poisson spike rates, the normalized pattern vectors are then scaled by a maximum spiking rate $K$, yielding a rate vector $\mathbf{r}$, where $K$ is in Hertz (Hz), meaning that each dimension of the pattern vector corresponds to a sensory neuron that spikes $K$ times per second.

-Using the converted input Poisson spike rates obtained from the step above, we then generate at any time $t$ a binary spike vector representation $\mathbf{s}^0_t$ of the data point $\mathbf{x}$ via the following: $\mathbf{\epsilon}_t < (\frac{\Delta t}{1000} \mathbf{r})$ (the factor $\frac{1}{1000}$ enforces the millisecond, or ms, as our fundamental unit of time).
-As a result, if one specifies that a particular pattern vector $\mathbf{x}$ is to be presented to the SpNCN for a total stimulus time of $1$ second, or $1000$ ms, then for a time integration constant of $\Delta t = 1$ ms, we would obtain a spike train of $1000$ binary vectors that temporally encode the pattern.
-Note that, just as it is done for the internal layers of the SpNCN, a trace filter is applied to the binary spike train stimulus.
+To obtain the final Poisson spike rates, the normalized pattern vectors are then scaled such that the input firing rates are within the approximate range of $0$ to $63.75$ Hertz (Hz).
+Then, given the scaled firing rates, we sample the input firing rates to obtain spike vectors at any step in time.
+Note that, as it is done for the internal layers of the SpNCN, a trace filter is applied to the spike train stimulus.